johnlpage/UniBench/reporting/template.md

 extra writes/flushes required to make each record separately durable, there is a lack of amortization of resources.

+## Impact of primary key type on write speed

+### Description

+All Documents in MongoDB ha a primary key defined as the first field inthe document, this field is always called `_id`.
+Where the application does not supply it then the default value is assigned, a Unique ObjectId() value - ObjectID is a 12 byte GUID where the firat 4 bytes are the time in seconds since 1970, these are therefore approximately sequential.

+The `_id` index is a BTree index, inserting mostly sequential values means older parts of the index do not need to be acessed for writes and new values are inserted into a small set of blocks reducing the write I/O

+By contrast, if a wholly random value is used for `_id` like a UUID then each new value may need to read or write any part of the index resulting in far more dirty blocks to be written to disk and more RAM required to cache it.

+In the middle ground an ID May have an inituial portion such as an account ID or Customer ID followed by a timestamp - in this case there will be one active block per user.

+This test looks at the impact of using ObjectID vs UUID vis a constructed if of the form ACCXXXXXX_YYYYYYYYYYYYYYYY where XXXXX is in the range 1-20,000 and YYYYYYYYYYYYYYYYY is a timestamp in milliseconds since 1970.
+We insert 24 Million 1KB documents and measure the speed of each variant.

+### Performance

+### Resource Usage

 ## To Add

 * Ingesting data